Francesco Flachi: Betting and cocaine

 On 21 September 2006, Flachi was suspended for two months by the Italian Football Federation as investigations concluded he and teammate Moris Carrozzieri were gathering information for gamblers in Italian football.
 Their club received a €20,000 fine.

 Trace amounts of cocaine were found in Flachi's system in a random test after a 2–0 away loss against to Inter Milan on 28 January 2007.
 On 31 May, he was suspended for 16 months and, later, the ban was increased to two years.
 As a result, his contract with Sampdoria was canceled.

 Following the ban, Flachi started training with Eccellenza Tuscany team Pietrasanta, hoping to return into active football once his ban expired.
-In June 2008, second division outfit Empoli F.C. completed his signing; he returned to competitive football in January of the following year.
+In June 2008, second division outfit Empoli FC completed his signing; he returned to competitive football in January of the following year.

 In the 2009 summer, Flachi penned a deal with another club in division two, Brescia Calcio.
 He played 14 games, mostly as a substitute, until he was suspended again in January 2010 following a positive for cocaine in a test held on 19 December of the previous year; in June, he was handed a 12-year ban, effectively ending his career as a player.

 Comeback

-In 2021, Flachi announced he had been training with the Italy fifth-tier team Signa 1914, and was planning to make a comeback as a player when his ban expired in January of 2022.
+In 2021, Flachi announced he had been training with the Italy fifth-tier team Signa 1914, and was planning to make a comeback as a player when his ban expired in January 2022.
 On 13 February 2022, at almost 47 years of age, he played his debut game for Signa, playing the first 30 minutes in an Eccellenza amateur league game.
 He successively moved back to Genoa and signed for Promozione amateurs Praese during the summer of 2022, with whom he finally scored his first league goal since his comeback in October at the age of 47.